toltek-io/.github/profile/ReadME.md

-# 🚀 Toltek Collective: Empowering Freelancers to Deliver Modern Data & AI Solutions
+# 🚀 Toltek : Empowering Freelancers to Deliver Modern Data & AI Solutions

 ## 🎯 Our Mission
 We believe that small and medium businesses deserve access to the same high-quality data infrastructure and AI capabilities as the world’s largest companies.
 Toltek is a collective of experienced data engineers and AI experts, working together to deliver modular, best-practice data stacks and impactful AI use cases—quickly, affordably, and at scale.